max-merrell33/OIT-Hangman/README.md

 - I assumed that Windows machines had a preinstalled C++ compiler like the Mac/Linux systems do, and when I used a Windows machine and tried to compile I was unpleasantly surprised.
 - After doing some reading, I decided the easiest way to create a repository that included everything necessary to compile and run the code would be to include the MinGW library.
 I understand this makes the repository quite large and if I had more time, I would find a simpler that did not require such a large library in the directory.

 ---
+# Future Features:

+- Reorganize the before and after game menu so that the code to display the menus is located in display.cpp and the code is more uniformly organized
+- Learn more about MinGW and other libraries that make compiling C++ code easier and more efficient, reducing the size of the project
+- Create a way to keep score and/or average number of guesses over multiple different games
+- 2 player mode where one user inputs the word and the other player plays the game using the input word
+- This was a great project and I learned much while working on it!

+---